-Thankfully, there are several paths a divorcing couple can take to terminate their marital status in California, with the assistance of a family law attorney: (1) Mediation (2) Collaboration and (3) Litigation.
+Thankfully, there are several paths a divorcing couple can take to terminate their marital status in California, with the assistance of a Pasadena divorce lawyer: (1) Mediation (2) Collaboration and (3) Litigation.
 Each of these processes is discussed below.

 Getting to a Final Judgment

 - Child custody, parenting time and agreements related to the children;

 - The division of property; and

 - Payment of debts.

 Mediation, Collaboration, and Litigation are all processes used by parties to resolve these issues.
 Agreements obtained through the settlement process or court orders issued by a judge in ligitation become part of the final judgment of divorce.
 No matter which process you use to resolve your issues, a divorce only becomes final when it is signed by a Judge and entered into the court records.
 The process you select to take you through your divorce to obtain that final judgment will determine how long your divorce will take to complete and the stress level you will encounter along the way.

 Parties who are empowered to control the process of their divorce through cooperation and good communication experience more satisfactory outcomes as they end their marriages.
 Divorce mediation is a way to resolve property or custody disputes outside a courtroom setting.
 In mediation the only people that have decision making power are the people involved in the dispute.
 This is different from litigation where a judge makes all the decisions.